-31 Staff means an employee of the Priory Federation of Academies Trust who is deployed for the majority of their working time at the Priory Belvoir Academy.
+31 Staff means an employee of the Priory Federation of Academies Trust who is deployed for the largest proportion of their working time at Priory Belvoir Academy.
+If the staff member is deployed for equal amounts of time at more than one of the Trust's academies, then the staff member can select one, and only one, of these academies as the academy at which they work.